lilithgannone/ics385spring2026/week13/term-project/README.md

 ## Reflection:
 This week was another challenging week for me.
 Implementing a large number of changes took quite some time, but I am satisfied with the results, and I better understand what it takes to create a multi-page application.
 I especially appreciate the knowledge I gained on Chart.js visualizations.
 In the areas of code that were AI-generated/ assisted, I manually wrote comments in, and this very much helped me better understand the concepts involved.
 I struggled with the CSS styling a bit this week, as the AI-generated code was not reflecting what I had in mind.
 Eventually, I remapped my wireframe and was able to get to something satisfactory through prompting and manual adjustments.
 I also reformatted my marketing page to better align with my brand.
 All in all, I am satisfied with my dashboard.

+Next week, I will implement admin authentication using Passport.js or JWT, create an admin login page, create a protected admin dashboard route, learn how to utlize bcrypt, use csurf middleware to implement CSRF protection on the login, decide on and develop my admin-only features, decide where my special offers and or announcements will post (admin-only feature), and design the layout of my admin page.

 ## Week 12 Updates
 During week 12, the following features were implemented:
 - I went with option B to prepare for week 13: ensured the local Express server is running and implemented a fetch() call to /api/properties/:id using AI assistance to understand the needed syntax and structure.